Types of Degrees Dietetic Technician Majors Are Getting

 Amount of Education Required for Careers Related to Dietetic Technician

-Some degrees associated with dietetic technician may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with dietetic technician require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|

 |High School Diploma - or the equivalent (for example, GED)||60.9%|

 |Some College Courses||6.0%|

 |Associate’s Degree (or other 2-year degree)||3.2%|

 In the 2019-2020 academic year, 40 schools offered some type of dietetic technician program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.